Wenng-Foon/Hand-Recognition-Project/README.txt

 https://www.ece.nus.edu.sg/stfpage/elepv/NUS-HandSet/
 - easier to do
 - test out resnet50
-- train a detector with the 2000 empty background dataset
+- train a detector(using resnet10) with the 2000 empty background dataset